SonOfGillas/SE_assignment1/README.md

 difficult the game is, the greater the factor F must be).

 The assignment:
 - Develop the game on the Arduino platform, implementing the embedded software in C using the Wiring framework.
 The game must be based on a superloop control architecture.
     - Choose concrete values for parameters in order to have the best game play.
     - For any other aspect not specified, make the choice that you consider most appropriate.
 - The deliverable must a zipped folder assignment-01.zip including two subfolders:
     - src
          - including the Arduino project source code
-        - doc, including
-            - a representation of the schema/breadboard using tools such as TinkerCad or Fritzing or Eagle
-            - a short video (or the link to a video on the cloud) demonstrating the system